pravega/pravega/documentation/src/docs/pravega-concepts.md

 State Synchronizer could be used to maintain a single, shared copy of an application's configuration property across all instances of that application in a cloud.
 State Synchronizer could also be used to store one piece of data or a map with thousands of different key value pairs.
-In Pravega, managing the state of Reader Groups and distribution of Readers throughout the network is implemented using State Synchronizer.
+In Pravega, managing the state of ReaderGroups and distribution of Readers throughout the network is implemented using State Synchronizer.

 An application developer creates a State Synchronizer on a Stream similar to the creation of Writer.
 The State Synchronizer keeps a local copy of the shared state and allows faster access to the data in the application.
 State Synchronizer keeps track of all the changes happening in the shred state and responsible for performing any modification to the shared state in the Stream.
 Each application instance uses the State Synchronizer, to remain updated with the changes by pulling updates to the shared state and modifies the local copy of the